Skip to main content

 What happens during a seizure?

 Our brains constantly send electrical signals.
 A seizure occurs when there's a sudden surge of intense electrical activity, disrupting normal brain function.
+The brain gets confused and sends mixed-up signals.
 The effects vary depending on which part of the brain is involved.

 This can make someone: